Close icon

 Common problems like a sticky damper or creosote buildup in the chimney can lead to serious consequences like house fires or carbon monoxide poisoning.

-Chimney sweeping is messy business so it's a good idea to have a trained set of eyes look over your chimney and fireplace once a year.
-Even if you don’t use your functioning fireplace, you should still inspect the damper to make sure it's effectively blocking out cold air.
+Have a professional inspect your chimney and fireplace once a year.
+Even if you don’t use your functioning fireplace, check the damper to make sure it effectively blocks out cold air.

 4. Switch your window treatments

-Cold temperatures call for thick, heavy drapes as an extra layer of insulation to minimize drafts and keep rooms cozy.
+Thick, heavy drapes add an extra layer of insulation to minimize drafts and keep rooms cozy.

 5. Reverse your ceiling fans

-Using your ceiling fans in either direction won't change the actual temperature of the air, but it can help you stay comfortable without having to crank up the AC.
+It won’t change the actual temperature of the air, but reversing your ceiling fans’ spin direction can help you stay comfortable without having to crank up the heat.

-In the summer, ceiling fans should rotate counterclockwise to create a downdraft that makes you feel cooler.
-Conversely, switching your fans to rotate clockwise at low speed can help redistribute warmer air trapped near the ceiling.
+Switching your ceiling fans to rotate clockwise at low speed can help redistribute warmer air trapped near the ceiling.
+In the summer, fans should rotate counterclockwise to create a downdraft that makes you feel cooler.
 Most ceiling fans have an easy-to-locate directional switch near the motor.

 6. Winterize pools and sprinkler systems

-Swimming pools and buried sprinkler systems should be winterized properly every year to avoid unnecessary damage due to lack of use and freezing pipes.
+Swimming pools and buried sprinkler systems should be winterized properly every year to avoid unnecessary damage from lack of use and freezing pipes.

 7. Maintain your trees and gutters

-Your rain gutters collect dead leaves every fall.
-You can cut down on this problem by trimming back tree branches that hang over your roof.
+Your rain gutters collect dead leaves year-round, but they get especially full during fall.
+You can avoid some of the mess by trimming back tree branches that hang over your roof.

 Trim and prune any tree branches that have grown too close to your house.
 Consider hiring a professional for trimming near power lines, pruning high branches, or removing large, heavy branches.
 Then, remove large debris from your gutters and use a garden hose to flush out any remaining residue.
 Doing this annually can protect your gutters, roof, and siding.
 It also prevents ice dams from forming in winter.